 Bathroom alteration consents

 Bathroom consents can be simple, or complicated!
-Your application will be assessed by a Building Officer at a lodgement meeting to determine the complexity of the work being applied for.
+Your application will be assessed by a Building Officer to determine the complexity of the work being applied for.

 Wet area showers